VMatrix1900/draft-ccwg-advanced-ecn/draft-shi-ippm-congestion-measurement-data.md

 the congestion information field will reflect the degree of congestion across network path.
 Congestion Measurement can enable precise congestion control, assist in effective load balancing, and simplify network debugging.
 This document defines data fields for Congestion Measurement.
-Congestion Measurement Data-Fields can be encapsulated into a variety of protocols, such as IPv6, Segment Routing Header (SRH), Network Service Header (NSH), Generic Network Virtualization Encapsulation (Geneve), etc.
+Congestion Measurement Data Fields can be encapsulated into a variety of protocols.

 --- middle